Binnovative-boston/phystech/books.md

 <b>Book cover design: Rimi Yoshikawa</b>
 </p>

 This book showcases a selection of award-winning projects from PhysTech 2024.
-PhysTech is an annual international hackathon for anyone who does, watches, analyzes and promotes any physical ac-tivities – including sports, workouts, fitness exercises, casual hobbies/pastimes and recreational adventures.
+PhysTech is an annual international hackathon for anyone who does, watches, analyzes and promotes any physical activities – including sports, workouts, fitness exercises, casual hobbies/pastimes and recreational adventures.
 It offers you a platform to address various needs, wants and challenges in physical activities and produce creative solutions (hacks) with technology.

 This book consists of the following 8 chapters: